ansys/pylumerical/doc/source/user_guide/passing_data.rst

 Best practices
 -----------------

-* If you are creating a large number of variables or repeatedly sending and retrieving data in a loop with many API calls, it could be more efficient to do so inside the Lumerical script environment by using the :py:meth:`ansys.lumerical.core.FDTD.eval` command such that this all happens in one operation.
+* If you are creating a large number of variables or repeatedly sending and retrieving data in a loop with many API calls, it could be more efficient to do so inside the Lumerical script environment by using the :meth:`ansys.lumerical.core.FDTD.eval` command such that this all happens in one operation.